Test dates for October 2025 and January 2026 have now been announced. Please see our key dates.

 Please do not set up a new account as multiple accounts are not permitted.
 If you continue to have issues, please contact Pearson VUE Customer Services for further assistance.

-No. You must register and take the test at a Pearson VUE test centre.
-A list of test centres will be available to you via your UAT-UK account when test booking opens.
+No. You must register and take the test at a Pearson VUE Test Centre.
+A list of Test Centres will be available to you via your UAT-UK account when test booking opens, or you can find a link to the Test Centre Locator on the Pearson VUE site.

 No, you can only take the test once in any given application cycle.
 If you are applying to Cambridge, you must take the test in October.
 If you are not applying to Cambridge, you can choose to sit the test in either October or January.